MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Handling undefined behavior

 The ASAN runtime doesn't mimic all of the undefined behaviors of the C and C++ allocation/deallocation functions.
-The following example demonstrates how the ASAN version **_alloca** differs from the C runtime version:
+The following example demonstrates how the ASAN version of **_alloca** differs from the C runtime version:

 ```cpp
 #include <cstdio>